How to Apply

 - Completed a direct service field placement of at least 400 clock hours with a grade of B or better.
 Applicants with MSW supervision in their undergraduate placement are preferred.

-For more information about the School of Social Work or the admissions process, please contact:
+For more information about the School of Social Work, the admissions process, or to schedule a campus visit, please contact:

 Assistant Dean, Recruitment, Admissions and Financial Aid